 “It surely is,” Charlie said with the most bountiful smile in the known universe.
 “We’ll tenderize anything you want, just pick it out.”

 “Great!”
 Rick said.
 “Give me three pounds round.
 We’re gonna get some stuff in the deli, we’ll be back in a couple of minutes.”
 Charlie winked at me when we got the meat, and I think he was thanking me for the customer, but I’m not sure.
 He goes out of his way to cut me great t-bones and that’s a certain sign of affection, if you ask me.

 Once out of the store, Rick said, “We’re going to make grillades.
 This is what my gammy uses.
 She breads it, fries it, makes a roux in that, throws in some garlic and onion, bell pepper and celery, diced tomato, cooks it down in a casserole in the oven, food of the gods and you’re cooking.”

-“You never let up on me, do you, Rick?
-I’m gonna die in your traces.”
+“You never let up on me, Rick.
+I’m gonna die in your harness.”

 This is the second in a series of articles on the Belhaven neighborhood by Bill and Nan Harvey supplemented by links to more detailed stories published earlier in Jesse Yancy’s Mississippi Sideboard.
 In this part we discuss the first developments in the neighborhood which include early homes, residents, streets and institutions.